animalbiodiversitylab/envar/README.md

 #

-# \*\*enviRget\*\* is a comprehensive R package designed to streamline the acquisition and processing of environmental variables for Species Distribution Modeling (SDM) and ecological research.
+# \*\*envar\*\* is a comprehensive R package designed to streamline the acquisition and processing of environmental variables for Species Distribution Modeling (SDM) and ecological research.
 It provides a unified interface to access multiple global environmental datasets, automatically handling downloading, cropping, resampling, and standardization.

 #